Solution Path Algorithm for Twin Multi-class Support Vector Machine: Introduction

 \section{Introduction}

-As a machine learning method for pattern classification, the well-known support vector machine (SVM) by solving a quadratic programming problem (QPP), has shown the great prospect and excellent generalization performance after decades of evolutionary development since it was proposed by Vapnik et al. \cite{VapnikSupport}.
-Based on the structural risk minimization principle and Vapnik-Chervonenkis dimensional theory in statistical learning theory, SVM has been widely used in data mining \cite{LuoDataMining, VaidyaPrivacy}, knowledge discovery \cite{HsiehKnoledge}, \cite{ZhangImbalanced}, clustering \cite{Baiclustering}, \cite{Leeclustering} and other fields \cite{YangAnImproved}.
-To enhance its predictive performance and computational efficiency \cite{HuA}, the twin SVM (TSVM) was developed by Jayadeva et al. \cite{Khemchandani2007Twin}, which generates two non-parallel hyperplanes where each class is close to one and away from the other by solving a pair of smaller sized QPPs.
+As a machine learning method for pattern classification, the well-known support vector machine (SVM) by solving a quadratic programming problem (QPP) has shown the great prospect and excellent generalization performance after decades of evolutionary development since it was proposed by \cite{VapnikSupport}.
+Based on the structural risk minimization principle and Vapnik-Chervonenkis dimensional theory in statistical learning theory, SVM has been widely used in data mining \citep{LuoDataMining, VaidyaPrivacy}, knowledge discovery \citep{HsiehKnoledge,ZhangImbalanced}, clustering \citep{Baiclustering,Leeclustering} and other fields \citep{YangAnImproved,sun2011multi,xie2019multi,sun2018multiview,sun2015semisupervised,li2021machine}.
+To enhance its predictive performance and computational efficiency \citep{HuA}, the twin SVM (TSVM) has been developed by \cite{Khemchandani2007Twin}, which generates two non-parallel hyperplanes where each class is close to one and away from the other by solving a pair of smaller sized QPPs \citep{xie2018domain}.